Skip to main content

 Metabolic Interplay and Cardiovascular Health

-The endocrine system is inextricably linked with and cardiovascular health.
+The endocrine system is inextricably linked with metabolic function and cardiovascular health.
 Testosterone, for instance, plays a significant role in glucose metabolism, insulin sensitivity, and lipid profiles.
 Low testosterone in men is frequently associated with components of metabolic syndrome, including insulin resistance, dyslipidemia, and increased visceral adiposity.

 Long-term observational studies have explored the impact of TRT on these metabolic markers.
 Some research indicates that testosterone optimization can improve insulin sensitivity, reduce fat mass, and enhance lean muscle mass, potentially mitigating cardiovascular risk factors in hypogonadal men.